santisolis97/apply-digital-challenge/README.md

 ## Overview

-This is a Next.js project using React, Zustand for state management, and Jest for testing.
+This is a Next.js project using NextJS React, Zustand for state management, and Jest for testing.
 It is styled with TailwindCSS and uses TypeScript for type safety.

 ## Dependencies